 One could have expected that the numbers reached in April 2020 eventually would go back to its state before the pandemic.
 But here we are, in December 2020, platforms such as Twitch and Facebook Gaming have shown their true potential by demonstrating that the shift caused by the pandemic is here to last.

 Last but not least, the variety and popularity in livestreaming have also brought about the necessity of standing out for not only streamers but also brands which found themselves in an increasingly competitive environment.

-A smart way to be distinct in such an environment is adopting new strategies in livestream advertising.
-LIVAD’s advertising model promises brands to reach, interact with, and collect feedback from their target audience through compelling ads combined with the power of streamers that are highly influential within their communities.
+A smart way to be distinct in such an environment is adopting new strategies in livestream marketing.
+LIVAD’s overlay models promises brands to reach, interact with, and collect feedback from their target audience through compelling overlays combined with the power of streamers that are highly influential within their communities.

-If you want to stand out in this competitive environment, start leveraging the power of smart Livestream Marketing with LIVAD’s ad display technology, request a demo today.
+If you want to stand out in this competitive environment, start leveraging the power of smart Livestream Marketing with LIVAD’s cutting-edge technology, request a demo today.